-Being a knowledgeintensive practice, availability of skilled labour is a constraint to adoption.
-Focus focused assessments and documentation to account for this additional food production in the total yields.
+Being a knowledgeintensive practice, availability of skilled labour is a constraint

 Smaller nurseries under SRI reduces the workload and drudgery for women farmers.
-Further focus needed on
+Further focus needed on insecure districts.

-SRI grains are less prone to breakage during milling, improving the net edible output by about 10%.21 Support insecure districts.
 Existing schemes like MGNREGS23 by generating additional wage-days can facilitate transition of small farmers to SRI.24

-Efficient water control, both for irrigated and rainfed conditions, is frequently mentioned as an SRI challenge in India.22
+Efficient water control, both for irrigated and rainfed conditions, is frequently mentioned as an SRI challenge in India.22 06